grame-cncm/faustdoc/src/manual/syntax.md

 };
 ```

-And the inputs of an expression :
+And the inputs of an expression:

 ```
 Xi(expr) = si.bus(n) <: par(i,n,ba.selector(n-i-1,n)) : expr